ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2.md

 ![](/assets/images/parts/controller/opencr10/bootloader_19.png)

-After seconds, you can hear a sound
+After few seconds, particular sound will be played.

 ## [Bringup](#bringup)

 ### Bringup TurtleBot3

-**WARNING** : Do not proceed to this instruction with SBC in TurtleBot3.
+**WARNING** : Do not proceed to this instruction on SBC in TurtleBot3.
 Please follow steps with **Remote PC**.
 {: .notice--warning}

 1. Launch a model of your TurtleBot3 including node of robot_state_publisher and turtlebot3_node.